 The first step towards defining GES is to identify species that could potentially be impacted by noise.
-Based on the limited data available for the five criteria: hearing sensitivity, known or suspected impact of noise, threat status, commercial value, and distribution data availability, seven species were identified as priority noise sensitive species, with a high likelihood of being impacted by noise assessed by one or both of the HELCOM noise indicators.
-The proposed list of priority noise sensitivity species is summarized in Table 2 and Table 3.
+Based on the limited data available for the five criteria: hearing sensitivity, known or suspected impact of noise, threat status, commercial value, and hearing sensitivity and distribution data availability, seven species were identified as priority noise sensitive species, with a high likelihood of being impacted by one or both of the HELCOM noise indicators and the proposed list of priority noise sensitivity species is summarized in Table 2 and Table 3.
 As knowledge and understanding of hearing sensitivity, noise impact and distribution of more species becomes available, more species could be added to the list.
 If possible identifying a kind of "canary" or "umbrella" species especially sensitive to noise could also occur at a later stage.

-The likely effects of impulsive noise on harbour porpoise, harbour seal, ringed seal and grey seal are behavioural changes, cessation of normal ongoing behaviour (e.g. feeding or nursing), and temporary or permanent hearing loss.
+The likely effects of impulsive noise on harbour porpoise, harbour seal, ringed seal and grey seal are behavioural changes, cessation of normal ongoing behaviour (e.g. nursing), and temporary or permanent hearing loss.
 Impulsive noise may also disrupt migration or spawning behaviour in cod, sprat and herring.
-Close to the noise source fish with a gas-filled cavity may experience physical injury to non-auditory tissues, but this is only expected to occur at short ranges within 100 meters of most noise source (Continental, 2004, dos Santos et al., 2010).
-Finally prolonged exposure to impulsive noise may result in increased levels of stress hormones, perhaps even at lover noise levels, with potential negative long-term effects for all species.
+Close to the noise source fish with a gas-filled cavity may experience physical injury to non-auditory tissues, but this is only expected to occur at short ranges within 100 meters of the noise source.
+Finally prolonged exposure to impulsive noise may result in increased levels of stress hormones, with potential negative long-term effects for all species.

-Continuous noise can likely affect harbour seals, ringed seals, grey seals, cod, sprat and herring due to masking of important communication signals especially during mating/spawning seasons, and for seals, cod, sprat, herring and European eel also through masking of important acoustic migratory cues, such as the low frequency noise naturally occurring in the underwater environment (Wilcock et al., 2014), and conspecific communication.
-For harbour porpoises there may be some effects on sound production, as well as on behaviour, and masking of migratory cues may also occur, but the significance of the latter is still unknown.
+Continuous noise can likely affect harbour seals, ringed seals, cod, sprat and herring due to masking of important communication signals especially during mating/spawning seasons, and for seals, cod, sprat, herring and European eel also through masking of important acoustic migratory cues and conspecific communication.
+For harbour porpoises there may be some effects on sound production, and masking of migratory cues may also occur, but the significance of the latter is still unknown.
 For all species prolonged exposure to continuous noise may also result in negative long-term effects due to increased levels of stress hormones.

 Based on available distribution data, and information on biologically relevant areas for the different species, a preliminary map of biologically sensitive areas has been developed for the harbour porpoises, harbour seals, grey seals, ringed seals, cod, sprat and herring (Figure 28).
-More areas may be added at a later stage for the identified species as well as for new species, as data becomes available.
+More areas may also be added at a later stage for the identified species as well as for new species, as data becomes available.

-5.1.
-Next steps to identify sound sensitive areas and special and temporal calendars

-With the high level of maritime activities in the Baltic Sea, it becomes increasingly important to develop ways of minimizing negative effects from underwater noise on marine life forms.
-The development of spatial and temporal calendars, for the different priority species identified above, is one way of reducing impact, and a tool developed for the Swedish navy and coast guard when planning sonar use and detonations could be used as inspiration for further development of such a calendar (S. Koschinski pers. comm.)
-A spatial and temporal calendar identifies areas that are of biological importance for a species at certain periods during the year such as spawning areas for cod during their spawning period, or areas where harbour porpoises are found with their calves during seasons of calving and nursing.
+Next steps to identify sound sensitive areas and special and temporal calendars and temporal calendar identifies areas that are of biological importance for a species at certain periods during the year such as spawning areas for cod during their spawning period, or areas where harbour porpoises are found with their calves during seasons of calving and nursing.
 Spatial mapping of the two noise indicators as sound maps of continuous noise and a spatial and temporal registry of impulsive noise events, is underway as another aim of the BalticBOOST theme four.
 Combining information from the spatial and temporal calendar of species with the spatial and temporal mapping of the two noise indicator will provide information on the likelihood of noise effects for the different species, as these are a result of the animal's proximity to the noise source.